-Morphine - Extended Release
+Morphine

+Names

-Names The generic drug name is morphine sulfate.
-MS Contin [®] , Avinza [®] , Kadian [®] are brand names.
-There may be other names for this medication.
+The generic drug name is morphine (MOR-feen).
+Duramorph® and Roxanol ® are brand names. morphine sulfate There may be other names for this medication.

 How is it Administered?

-Morphine (MOR-feen) ER comes as a tablet or a capsule.
-Swallow the medication whole.
-Do not crush, chew, or dissolve the tablet.
-Doing so can cause rapid release of a potentially fatal dose.
-If you have trouble swallowing the capsule, open it and sprinkle it on a spoonful of applesauce.
-Swallow all of the applesauce immediately.
-Do not chew it and do not let the medicine dissolve in the applesauce.
-Rinse your mouth with a sip of water afterwards.
-If the medicine upsets your stomach, take it with food/ milk.
-Take this medication exactly as prescribed by your provider.
+Morphine is available as a tablet or solution.
+If it upsets your stomach, take it with food or milk.
+Do not use extra medicine to make up for a missed dose.

 Why Am I Taking Morphine?

 Morphine is used to treat moderate to severe pain.

-Morphine ER releases the medication slowly, over a longer time.
-How Does it Work?
+How Does It Work?

 Morphine is an opioid (narcotic) analgesic.
 It works by decreasing the brain and nervous system's response to pain.

 What Should I Tell My Doctor Before I Begin?
-Tell your doctor if you: are allergic to morphine or other opioid analgesics, other medicines, foods, dyes, or preservatives are breastfeeding, pregnant, or trying to get pregnant have had a recent head injury, a brain tumor, seizures, depression, mental problems, or severe curvature of the spine have kidney, liver, heart, or lung disease; breathing problems; problems with urination; or bowel problems
+Tell your doctor if you:

+- are allergic to morphine, other opioid analgesics, other medicines, foods, dyes, or preservatives - are breastfeeding, pregnant, or trying to get pregnant - have had a recent head injury, a brain tumor, seizures, depression, mental problems, or severe curvature of the spine - have kidney, liver, heart, or lung disease; breathing problems; problems with urination; or bowel problems